AutoJenny/blog/README.md

 ## Documentation

-Our documentation is organized by user role and topic:
+Our documentation is organized by topic:

 ### For Content Creators
 - 📖 [User Guide](docs/guides/user_guide.md) - Content creation and management